Laragear/WebAuthn/README.md

 </script>
 ```

-You can copy-paste this helper into your authentication routes, or import it into a bundler like [Laravel Vite](https://laravel.com/docs/9.x/vite), [Webpack](https://webpack.js.org/), [parcel](https://parceljs.org/), or many more.
-If the script doesn't suit your needs, you're free to create your own.
+You can copy-paste this helper into your authentication routes, or import it into a bundler like [Laravel Vite](https://laravel.com/docs/9.x/vite), [Webpack](https://webpack.js.org/), [parcel](https://parceljs.org/), or many more, as long you adjust the script to the bundler needs.
+If the script doesn't suit your needs, you're free to modify it or create your own.

 ### Requests and Responses parameters